konstanciaa/ukrainian-cafe/README.md

 **Bugs**
 1. Today's Specials Description with *< p > < /p >*

 3. Menu links don't work on the Booking page.
-Override extension?